imon001/daily_expense_tracker/README.md

 # Daily Expenses

-### a basic flutter app that track your everyday expenses with responsive design
+### a basic flutter app that track your everyday expenses with responsive design.

+## Features

+- Add or remove expense.
+- Shows a graph based on total spend on a category.
+- Render well on all screen sizes because of Responsive design.

 ## Screenshots